 The permanent Faculty of the Writing Programme includes internationally renowned authors from a variety of disciplines and genres.
-Among them are Will Eaves, Maureen Freely, Michael Hulse, A.L.Kennedy, China Mieville, David Morley, Sarah Moss, Ian Sansom, Jonathan Skinner, Jeremy Treglown and David Vann.
-Regular tutors include Peter Blegvad, James Clarke, Tim Leach, Leila Rasheed, Dragan Todorovic and George Ttoouli.
-Jonathan Coe is an Honorary Professor, Micahel Bywater the current Royal Literary Fund Fellow, and Rochelle Sibley leads the Writing Centre.
+Among them are Will Eaves, Maureen Freely, Michael Hulse, A.L.Kennedy, David Morley, Sarah Moss, Ian Sansom, Jonathan Skinner, and David Vann.
+Regular tutors have included Peter Blegvad, Lee Thomas, Tim Leach, Leila Rasheed, Jeremy Treglown and George Ttoouli.
+Jonathan Coe is an Honorary Professor, Mahendra Solanki the current Royal Literary Fund Fellow, and Rochelle Sibley leads the Writing Centre.

-- Teach academic and creative writing using new and established methods
+- Teach academic and creative writing using innovative as well as established methods.

-- Show scientists and business people how to communicate their findings
+- Show scientists and business people how to better communicate their findings.

 - Create positive and permanent links to writers of the Midlands through outreach to schools and a year-round festival of visiting authors and industry specialists.

 - Foster international partnerships with educational institutions and universities (Monash, NYU, etc), writers’ organisations and publishers.